lextoumbourou/notes/notes/reference/moocs/coursera/ml-clustering-and-retrieval/week-4.md

 ### Mixture of Gaussians

-* Special case of mixture model: mixture of gaussians.
+* Special case of mixture model: [Gaussian Mixture Model](../../../../../../permanent/gaussian-mixture-model.md)
 * Each class of images has a multi variable gaussian distribution of the different colour values.
 * Since we initially don't know the image classes, we just have a bunch of gaussians over the entire dataset space.
 * Question: how are you going to model the colour distribution across the entire dataset?